jordanthopps/Hundo/README.md

 # Hundo
-Print out 100 numbers to this page
+Print out 100 numbers to the page